esl/MongooseIM/doc/developers-guide/accumulators.md

 ### Stripping

-Accumulator is used mostly to cache values for reuse within a c2s process; when it goes out to somewhere else, it is stripped of all unnecessary attributes except for:
+Accumulator is used mostly to cache values for reuse within a c2s process; when it goes out to somewhere else, it is stripped of all unnecessary attributes except for the non-strippable ones, e.g.

 * `ref`
 * `timestamp`
 * `origin_pid`
 * `origin_location`
-* `origin_stanza`
 * `non_strippable` - A set of permanent `NS:Key` pairs.

+For a complete list, see `mongoose_acc:default_non_strippable/0`

 If you want it to carry some additional values along with it, please use a dedicated api for setting "permanent" fields: